cjgronlund/project-rome/project-rome-docs/includes/android/notification-init.md

-## Preliminary setup: push notifications
+## Preliminary setup for push notifications

 ### Register your app for push notifications